This article may contain compensated links. See our full disclosure here

 Italian food is special for its regional variations on dishes and the simple use of fresh local produce.
 The food of Rome draws from the Lazio region surrounding the city where there is an abundance of artichokes, peas and sheep producing milk and cheese.

-I’ll help you pick some local dishes and restaurants to dine at on your travels.
-I also reveal my favourite gelato stops and tell you about a wonderful Trastevere food tour.
+We’ll help you pick some local dishes and restaurants to dine at on your travels.
+We also reveal our favourite gelato stops and tell you about a wonderful Trastevere food tour.